Vejron/angular-responsive/README.md

 bower install
 ```

-To build the library just run grunt.
+Then to build the library just run grunt.

 ```shell
 grunt